 What does it look and sound like?
-The plumage is grey to blackish above, with a small whitish eyebrow, cream belly and white vent.
+The plumage of the Northern Fantail is grey to blackish above, with a small whitish eyebrow, cream belly and white vent.
 The breast is paler grey with numerous vertical ‘tear-drop’ streaks, and the throat is white.

 Where does it live?
 Also known as the Timor Fantail, this species has a large range that includes Australia, PNG and Indonesia.